Vigneshxz/McD_Nutrition_Planner/README.md

 URL for the App:

 ## Description
-This code is a Streamlit web application designed to help users plan a nutritionally balanced meal at McDonald's.
-The application takes user input for various nutrition constraints, filters McDonald's menu items based on these constraints, and recommends a set of menu items that best match the user's preferences.
-The recommendations are then visualized through a table and a bar plot showing the nutrition information of the recommended items.
+This Streamlit web application is a nutrition planner designed to assist users in planning a nutritionally balanced meal at McDonald's.
+This tool takes user input for various nutrition constraints, filters McDonald's menu items based on these constraints, and recommends a set of menu items that best match the user's preferences.

 ## Key Features
 - **Nutrition Constraints:** Users can set constraints for total fat, saturated fat, sugar, carbohydrates, and protein.